 b.
 Meet with witnesses;

 c.
 Collect any relevant documents or material evidence;

 d.
 Obtain any other information bearing on the allegation.

-4. Upon meeting with a student, the investigators will disclose what is currently known of their status as a student in question or a witness before questioning.
-Should the student’s status change during the course of the investigation, the investigators will inform them.
+5. When making initial contact with a student, the investigators will disclose the student's status as a student in question or a witness.
+If the student's status changes during the course of the investigation, the investigators will inform them as soon as possible.

 a.
 The investigators will explain the rights of the student in question (see III.A. above).

 b.
 The student in question will be asked to sign a statement prior to a hearing saying they have been informed of their rights under the Honor Constitution.

 c.
 The student in question will be asked to provide an account of the suspected violation in question.

 d.
 The student in question will be given a letter, describing the suspected violation in reasonable detail, from the reporting witness.
 The letter need not be signed.